Students Work on Projects for the Orlando Magic

 "Our relationship with the Magic provides a really unique opportunity for students to apply their learned skills in real-time media situations for professional productions," says Josh Mora, Program Director for the Sports Marketing & Media bachelor’s degree program.
 "These are great materials for demo reels, resumes, and portfolios.
 And not only do they have the opportunity to work on these projects, but they also are able to perform work under the oversight of people who could potentially become their employers.
 The networking opportunities are great."

 Students also recently shot the Orlando Magic-sponsored UNCF All-Star Classic Game, which featured the top boy and girl basketball players in Orange County.
 That footage will then be edited by students and shown at future Magic events.
-Plans are also in the works to also involve Game Development and Web Design & Development students in the redesign of the Magic's Stuff website.
+Plans are also in the works to also involve Game Development and Web Design & Development (now called Web Development) students in the redesign of the Magic's Stuff website.

 "Because the projects are so diverse, we're really able to allow students to figure out what kind of work they enjoy doing, whether it's creating film properties, web properties, or working with the venue" Mora says.
 "There are plenty of media opportunities that we can offer that most other schools cannot."